osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

 </domain>
 ```

+Once created, let's run the KVM machine using virsh:

+`virsh create demovm.xml`

+Now, you can enter the console using:

+`virsh console demovm`

+When the VM will boot up you can login by using username: _ubuntu_ and password: _Password1_.

+If you would like to test network performance of OVS-DPDK + VM deployment I recommend you to run testpmd app inside VM.

 ### Summary

 This blog posts describes how to setup OVS-DPDK with VM for performance testing.
 I hope it will be found useful for anyone, who will need to run OVS-DPDK with KVM.
-With this setup I was able to achieve ~8.5 Mpps (~7.5 Gbps) for l2fwd on HP ProLiant DL380 Gen9 server with 2x Intel(R) Xeon(R) CPU E5-2650 v3 @ 2.30GHz and 128 GB RAM.
+With this setup I was able to achieve ~8.5 Mpps (~7.5 Gbps) for small (74 Bytes) packets on HP ProLiant DL380 Gen9 server with 2x Intel(R) Xeon(R) CPU E5-2650 v3 @ 2.30GHz and 128 GB RAM.

-If you have any problem to reproduce the steps to configure OVS-DPDK with VM don't hesitate to contact me.
+If you have any question regarding the configuration process or you faced a problem to reproduce the steps don't hesitate to contact me.